aprajitad/Customer-Analytics-Churn-Prediction-Project/README.md

 Defined business problems and KPIs; identified revenue and churn-related questions.

 ### Phase 2: Data Cleaning & Preparation
-Handled missing and inconsistent values, created derived metrics (e.g., `TotalAmount`, `Churn_flag`), saved cleaned datasets for analysis.
+Loads raw data from `data/`, handles missing and inconsistent values, creates derived metrics (e.g., `TotalAmount`, `Churn_flag`), and saves cleaned datasets to `notebooks/data/` for the rest of the pipeline.

 ### Phase 3: SQL Analysis
-Revenue by country and month, top-selling products, support ticket performance, churn rate by contract type — 10 queries run against an in-memory SQLite database inside `03_SQL_Analysis.ipynb`, with outputs saved to `sql/sql_queries_output/`.
+Revenue by country and month, top-selling products, support ticket performance, churn rate by contract type — 10 queries run against an in-memory SQLite database inside `03_SQL_Analysis.ipynb`, with outputs saved to `sql_queries_output/`.

 ### Phase 4: Machine Learning Modeling
 Trained a Random Forest classifier to predict customer churn; evaluated with accuracy, precision, recall, and feature importance.
 Also tested class-balancing to address churn-class imbalance — see Model Performance below for results.